Ghostbut13/EESD_Thesis/Workspace/Weihan/cacheTools_simple_SR_filter/README.md

-7. Now it works : should dynamically link the global symbol, rather than local one. how : in source/include/pin/pintool.ver, in "global" tag, add new line "Create"
+7. Now it works : should dynamically link the global symbol, rather than local one. how : in source/include/pin/pintool.ver, in "global" tag, add new line "Create" or see the my pintool_file : it has pintool.ver we need